MileHacker Logo

 Seasonal Travel Tips

 • High Season (Spring & Fall): Ideal weather for outdoor activities and festivals.
-Expect higher accommodation prices and more crowds.
+Expect higher accommodation prices and increased numbers of people.

 • Shoulder Season (Feb & Dec): Mild weather, fewer crowds.
 Attractions may have reduced hours, and weather can be less predictable.